kaveets24/gulp-template/README.md

 ```

 ### Start the development server.
-- Start a server and automatically open a browser to localhost:3000
+- Start a server and automatically open `localhost:3000` on your default browser.
 ```
 $ gulp
 ```